joncain/red5-setup/README.md

 # Red 5 Ecosystem Setup (Digital Ocean)

 This is a document to pull together the Red 5 documentation that is specifically needed for our setup.
-This document was created using Red 5 version 9.3.0.

 See the [Red 5 documentation](https://www.red5pro.com/docs/installation/installation/do-install/) for more information.

 ## [Download](https://account.red5pro.com/downloads) Latest Install Files

 - Red 5 Pro Server
-- Terraform Autoscale controller 9.3.0 for Digital Ocean
+- Terraform Autoscale controller x.x.x for Digital Ocean
 - Terraform Binary and Configuration Files for Terraform Server for Digital Ocean

 ## Configuration Values